How to Identify and Get Rid of Plaque on Teeth

 Plaque is something that everyone has on their teeth.
 It is important to try and remove the plaque on your teeth as plaque buildup can lead to cavities, tooth loss, and gingivitis.
 Make sure to keep up with visits to the dentist so they can remove any plaque and help protect your teeth.

-What is plaque on teeth?
+What is Plaque on Teeth?

 Plaque is a sticky film that bacteria sticks to.
 It’s that sticky, slippery, or fuzzy coating you feel on your teeth when you first wake up in the morning.
 The bacteria that stick produce acid, which harms your teeth and will cause tooth decay.

-How to remove plaque on teeth
+How to Remove Plaque on Teeth?

 Like most problems that can happen in your mouth, the best way to prevent plaque is by practicing good oral hygiene.